Guide to Attribution Models in Google Analytics 4 (GA4)

 Here’s what you need to begin using attribution...

-In order to use attribution in reports, you’ll need to make sure you have conversions, transactions, or both being reported in Google Analytics.
-If you don’t have conversions configured, then this is an absolute must (and not just for attribution), so take a moment to learn how to correctly configure conversions.
+In order to use attribution in reports, you’ll need to make sure you have key events configured to track conversions, you've implemented ecommerce tracking for transactions, or both are being reported in Google Analytics.
+If you don’t have key events configured to track conversions yet, this is an absolute must (and not just for attribution), so take a moment to learn how to correctly configure conversions.

 You’ll also need to make sure that you’re using campaign tags for all of your inbound marketing and that you have Google Ads linked to Google Analytics if you’re running any Google Ads campaigns.

 So do a quick double-check to make sure you’re covered.
-If you don’t have conversions or ecommerce tracking, that’s okay, but make sure you check them off your list You’ll then need to wait for accurate data in your reports before you can begin using the attribution models.
+If you don’t have key events or ecommerce tracking, that’s okay, but make sure you check them off your list.
+You’ll then need to wait for accurate data in your reports before you can begin using the attribution models.

 What attribution models are available in Google Analytics?